“COB LED grow lights are the future. They’re the best lights on the market.”

 - Lower failure rate: due to lower heat generation and better heat dissipation and fewer welding points (since each chip is mounted directly on the substrate, instead of soldered in place), quality COBs have a lower failure rate

-The primary disadvantage is the fact that COBs are not yet available in every color.
+The primary disadvantage is the fact that COB LEDs are not yet available in every color spectrum.
 Luckily, they are available in the colors best suited for growing plants (white and pink).
 The first 4 lights below use warm white and cool white COBs, while the final fixture uses pink ones.

 Best COB LED Grow Lights: Brief Reviews